home-assistant/addons/nginx_proxy/DOCS.md

 ### Option `customize.active` (required)

-If true, additional NGINX configuration files for the default server and additional servers are read from files in the `/share` directory specified by the `default` and `servers` variables.
+If true, additional NGINX configuration files for the root, http, default server and additional servers are read from files in the `/share` directory specified by the `root`, `http`, `default` and `servers` variables.

+### Option `customize.root` (required)

+The filename of the NGINX configuration for the root block, found in the `/share` directory.

+### Option `customize.http` (required)

+The filename of the NGINX configuration for the http block, found in the `/share` directory.

 ### Option `customize.default` (required)